FLORIDA WRONGFUL TERMINATION LAWYERS

 Examples of Wrongful Termination

-- Workers’ Compensation Retaliation Claim Filing According to Florida Statute §440.205, “No employer shall discharge, threaten to discharge, intimidate or coerce any employee by reason of such employee’s valid claim for compensation or attempt to claim compensation under the workers’ compensation law.”
+- Workers’ Compensation Retaliation Claim Filing – According to Florida Statute §440.205, “No employer shall discharge, threaten to discharge, intimidate or coerce any employee by reason of such employee’s valid claim for compensation or attempt to claim compensation under the workers’ compensation law.”
 What this basically means is that it is illegal for an employer to retaliate against or terminate an employee for filing a workers’ compensation claim.

-- Race DiscriminationRacism should never be tolerated.
+- Race Discrimination – Racism should never be tolerated.
 Florida Wrongful termination lawyers will perform a thorough investigation of all the facts in the case.
-Experience matters across all areas of employment law.
-A creative and aggressive approach to workplace discrimination lawsuits, together with our experience in the presentation and proof of discriminatory treatment on the job, can make a significant difference in the ultimate result of your claim.
-For a consultation about your legal options in a workplace race discrimination case, call Wenzel Fenton Cabassa, P.A.
+We take a creative and aggressive approach to workplace discrimination lawsuits.
+Together with our experience in the presentation and proof of discriminatory treatment on the job, our methods can make a significant difference in the ultimate result of your claim.
+For a free case evaluation about your legal options in a workplace race discrimination case, call Wenzel Fenton Cabassa, P.A.

 FLORIDA’S EMPLOYMENT “AT-WILL” DOCTRINE

 Under Florida’s “employment “at-will” doctrine, an employer can fire an employee for any reason or no reason at all.
-This is legal as long as the actions taken against the employee are not the product of workplace discrimination or in violation of state, local and/or federal law.
+This is legal as long as the actions taken against the employee are not the product of workplace discrimination or in violation of state, local, and/or federal law.
 However, unlawful or wrongful termination of employees has serious legal consequences.
-It takes a legal professional that has deep expertise in wrongful discharge to maneuver the complexities of employment law and the justice system.
+It takes a legal professional who has deep expertise in wrongful discharge to maneuver the complexities of employment law and the justice system.

 Importantly, not all workers fall under the employment-at-will doctrine.
 Some individuals have contracts guaranteeing job security.
 In Florida, these contracts are typically written agreements guaranteeing a specific term of employment.
 An employer may be liable for breach of contract if it violates the terms of a written agreement.